Cat Ballou: Cast

-Cast notes

-Cole and Kaye, billed simply as "Shouters", act as a Greek chorus, intermittently appearing onscreen to narrate the story through ongoing verses of "The Ballad of Cat Ballou", one of the songs written by Mack David and Jerry Livingston for the film.

 Production

-The film was director Elliot Silverstein's second feature film, with the pressure of filming leading to some quarrels with the producer Harold Hecht, although the film was ultimately a box office success.
+Cat Ballou was director Elliot Silverstein's second feature film, with the pressure of filming leading to some quarrels with the producer Harold Hecht, although the film was ultimately a box office success.

 Ann-Margret was the first choice for the title role, but her manager turned it down without letting the actress know.
 Ann-Margret wrote in her autobiography that she would have taken the part.
-Among others, Kirk Douglas allegedly turned down the role of Shelleen.
-Years later, he played a similar double role in The Man from Snowy River.
+Among others, Kirk Douglas and Dick Van Dyke turned down the role of Shelleen.
+Michael Callan was under contract to Columbia.

+The film was shot on location in Colorado, including parts of Canon City and Texas Creek, as well as the ghost towns of Rosita and Buckskin Joe.
+It was also filmed around the Tunnel Drive Trail and the Wet Mountain Valley.

 Nat King Cole was ill with lung cancer during the filming of Cat Ballou.
 A chain smoker, Cole died four months before the film was released.

-Jay C. Flippen suffered a circulatory failure during filming and, as a result, later had his leg amputated due to gangrene.
+Jay C. Flippen suffered a circulatory failure during filming and, as a result, later had his leg amputated, due to gangrene.